-There are many ways to describe diction, from detached to poetic, plain to pedantic—but most types generally fall under one of the four broader categories that follow.
+There are many ways to describe diction, from detached to poetic, plain to pedantic—but most types of diction generally fall under one of the four broader categories that follow:

 Formal diction should be employed when you wish to maintain a professional demeanor while keeping the situation impersonal.

 When using formal diction, always remember to use proper grammar and speak in the third person whenever possible.

 It is appropriate to use this type of diction in business letters, research papers, cover letters, and other professional situations.

 Your thesis statement in a research paper might read something like, “Foreign language instruction should be required in all elementary schools because learning a second language improves memory, leads to greater job opportunities, and fosters more tolerant attitudes.”